josec89/vue-upload-component/docs/docs/en.md

       maxActive: 3,
       maxRetries: 5,

-      // In this case our backend also needs the user id to operate
+      // Example in the case your backend also needs the user id to operate
       startBody: {
         user_id: user.id
       }